 "Sing practices are usually much more intense than Pigskin practices because there is the competition factor that comes into play," Plano senior Jonathan Wade said.
 Variations of the show have been attempted throughout the years as well.
-For a few years, participation was so great that five groups were eliminated after the opening night of the show A dinner theater was also offered off and on throughout the 70s and 80s, which allowed guests to eat dinner during intermission.
+For a few years, participation was so great that five groups were eliminated after the opening night of the A dinner theater was also offered off and on throughout the 70s and 80s, which allowed guests to eat dinner during intermission.
 All of these variations, however, always resulted in a return to the basic idea that Sing was based on.
 Sing was put under review by the Sing Procedures Committee in the 1980s and more regulations were created when faculty and staff became overwhelmed by the number of students who put Sing before class work.
 Pledges were no longer allowed in the show.
-No productions were allowed on school nights.
-Rankings were also eliminated in an effort to equalize the competition between groups.
+No productions were allowed on school Rankings were also eliminated in an effort to equalize the competition between groups.
 Many of the rules that were created by the Sing Procedures Committee in the 1980's are still used today.
 These changes allowed only the top three groups to receive rankings.
-GoGo & Nonnie's Antiques, Jewelry, Gifts BAYLOR CHRISTMAS ORNAMENTS, GIFTS, AND JEWELRY Vendor #127 in The Gossip Bench 708 Austin Ave., Waco 254-749-3665 • Rofan721@aol.com • Call for custom orders
+Aiming for Pigskin became an essential element of Sing once rankings were no longer a part of the show.
+It gave groups something else to achieve, instead of the traditional competition to be ranked first.
+'My sister performed in Sing when I was in high school," Wade said.
+"I thought the show was great, but I never thought I would be involved the way I am today.
+Wade is currently one of four Sing chairs for Phi Kappa Chi.
+He says practices are a little harder to balance as a senior.
+His group will practice every night during homecoming week for two hours to ensure they are ready for Pigskin, Wade said.
+In 2003, Sing celebrated its 50-year anniversary.
+The 50th anniversary of Pigskin will be GoGo & Nonnie's Antiques, Jewelry, Gifts BAYLOR CHRISTMAS ORNAMENTS, GIFTS, AND JEWELRY Vendor #127 in The Gossip Bench 708 Austin Ave., Waco 254-749-3665 • Rofan721@aol.com • Call for custom orders benefitting: ST. JUDE CHILDREN'S HOSPITAL